macroxue/2048-ai/README.md

 ## Performance

-On Intel Xeon 2.3GHz CPU
+The results below were obtained on Intel Xeon 2.3GHz CPUs.

+The original results were posted in Jan 2019 with small lookup tables.

 |depth |games |score/game|% 65536|% 32768|% 16384|% 8192|moves/s|seconds/game|
 |------|------|----------|-------|-------|-------|------|-------|------------|